stefanholek/rl/README.rst

     gcc --version

-You either see some output (good) or an installer window will pop up.
+You either see some output (good) or an installer window pops up.
 Click the "Install" button to install the command line developer tools.
 A more detailed tutorial is available from `RailsApps`_.